braddeutsch/dicromat/docs/PRD-Backend.md

 ## 1. Overview

 The backend system provides RESTful API endpoints for test session management, dynamic image generation, answer recording, and results analysis.
-Built on Flask with SQLAlchemy ORM, it serves as the data layer and computation engine for the Dicromat application.
+Built on Flask with SQLAlchemy ORM, it serves as the data layer and computation engine for the Dicrhomat application.

 ---